cfirmi/Barfriends-React/readme.md

     Links for stores Desktop to Store ✅

 TODO:
 Easy:

+    need device art from place it
     favicon

     theme

 Hard:
+	Finalize app design// nav etc....... to be det.
+	Maybe:
 	MP4 of App being Used using Adobe XD.
 (Need complete App + animations in XD Done :(

     Device Dettection and display Link accordingly (Mobile Only)